hdev-core/hivelore/README.md

 | **Canon Lore** | An approved unit of worldbuilding, such as a character, location, faction, event, artifact, or historical record. |
 | **Story Chapter** | A narrative set within an established world that builds upon existing canon without redefining it. |

+- Hive is the immutable public record.
+- PostgreSQL is the indexed application database.
+- Canon is determined by community governance.
+- Hive rewards determine financial incentives.
+- AI assists but never decides canon.
+- Only approved content is published on-chain.
+- MVP runs on free-tier infrastructure.

+---

 ## Goals

 - Collaborative worldbuilding